zabbix/zabbix/templates/app/vmware/README.md

 Please report any issues with the template at https://support.zabbix.com

-# VMware Hypervisor
+# Template VM VMware Hypervisor

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.2

 ## Setup